Become a Trustee

 Trustees will be expected to contribute towards the full life and operation of the AUA.
 To do so, the Board has defined the following experience and skills which potential Trustees may be expected to possess.

-- Has strategic knowledge and understanding of the HE sector and the AUA’s place within it
+- Provides Strategic Leadership (all Trustees) and has deep knowledge and understanding of the HE sector and the AUA’s place within it

 - Promotes team working between Trustees and AUA Office staff

 - Is able to analyse information provided by the AUA Office in a useful way

 - Is open to new ideas and willing to work in partnership with stakeholders